100 Notable alumni of

 -

-Bohdan Sylvestrovych Stupka was a popular Ukrainian actor and minister of culture of Ukraine.
+Bohdan Sylvestrovych Stupka was a Ukrainian actor and minister of culture of Ukraine.
 He was born in Kulykiv, General Government to Ukrainian parents.
 In 2001, he was a member of the jury at the 23rd Moscow International Film Festival.
 At the 26th Moscow International Film Festival he won the award for Best Actor for his role in Our Own.

 -